Research and Development Relief – More Trial than Success

 - the work could create a new technique or product, or improve an existing one.

-While the result of the R&D project doesn’t have to be a success to qualify, you do have to be able to prove that you have undertaken the work.
-A recent case was dismissed as the taxpayer could not produce evidence that any actual work had been done.
+But it is important to point out that the actual result of the R&D project doesn’t have to be a success to qualify.
+What you do need to do is be able to prove that you have undertaken the work to create a unique, real advance in your industry or field.
+HMRC have dismissed cases where the claimant could not produce evidence that any actual work had been done.

-Providing the necessary proof of work and the increased scrutiny from HMRC makes successfully claiming R&D tax credits or relief much more time consuming and difficult than it is sometimes portrayed to be.
+That being said, providing the necessary proof of work combined with the increased scrutiny from HMRC can make a successful R&D tax credit claim more time consuming and difficult than it is sometimes portrayed to be.

 Be aware that companies may ‘cold call’ your business to ask if you would like assistance in making a claim.
-You should weigh up whether these companies have an in-depth knowledge of your business as much as your usual adviser may have.
+You should weigh up whether these companies know your business as well and as in-depth as required.
+Ask yourself if they will know your business as well as your usual financial adviser.
 They may also encourage you to make larger claims than we would recommend.

-It can take HMRC some time to review and process your claim.
-Make sure the company who assisted you initially will also be there to help follow up any queries or disputes.
-If the company is no longer able or available to assist you, it could result in significant time and money to resolve matters with HMRC.
+If HMRC do have queries it can take some time to review and process your claim.
+You should be sure that any organisation who offers assistance will also be able to follow up any queries or disputes.
+If the company is no longer able, or available, to assist, it could result in significant time and money to resolve matters with HMRC’s investigation.

-If you think that your limited company is incurring costs which would meet the above criteria for a claim, please do contact us and we would be happy to discuss this in more detail.
+We have assisted several our clients with R&D credit opportunities.
+If you think that your company could meet the above criteria for a claim, please do get in touch and we would be happy to discuss your individual circumstances in more detail.